dingusxmcgee/alpha_9/README.md

 Case can easily be modified to accomodate different screw sizes.
 Step files included.

 The cases in this repo are for both a Left Handed and a Right Handed version.
-Both cases are identical in height, width and lenght, with primary differences being the 9 key clusters on either side and the variance in USB port placement(due to Pro micro placement on the pcb).
+Both cases are identical in height, width and length, with primary differences being the 9 key clusters on either side and the variance in USB port placement(due to Pro micro placement on the pcb).

 Thanks for looking!